Free Lead Screenings

 The Bigger Picture

-Given the importance of lead poisoning as a public health issue, a community-powered science approach is the foundation for this project.
-Residents directly engage in collecting data to help extend the reach of researchers' while helping residents gain knowledge, increase awareness, and help solve the persistent issue of lead poisoning.
+Given the importance of lead poisoning as a public health issue, a community-powered science approach is the foundation for our work.
+Residents directly engage in collecting data to help extend the reach of researchers while helping residents gain knowledge, increase awareness, and help solve the persistent issue of lead poisoning.
+Be sure to check out our other lead screening projects!

 - Decades After Ban, Lead Paint Lingers